gdsbook/book/notebooks/10_clustering_and_regionalization.md

 ]
 ```

-### Exploring the data

-Now let's start building up our understanding of this
+Let's start building up our understanding of this
 dataset through both visual and summary statistical measures.

-We will start by
-looking at the spatial distribution of each variable alone.
+The first stop is considering the spatial distribution of each variable alone.
 This will help us draw a picture of the multi-faceted view of the tracts we
 want to capture with our clustering.
-Let's use choropleth maps for the
+Let's use (quantile) choropleth maps for
-nine attributes and compare these choropleth maps side-by-side:
+each attribute and compare them side-by-side:

 ```python caption="The complex, multi-dimensional human geography of San Diego."
 f, axs = plt.subplots(nrows=3, ncols=3, figsize=(12, 12))